-If you write for the human and then take care to implement the proper optimization for the search engines, your content will naturally become more visible.
+If you write for the human and then implement the proper optimization for the search engines, your content will naturally become more visible.

 Although simple to implement, many still take the lazy road and omit this piece of the process from their content marketing activities.

-When you are writing content for your website, keep these following on-page SEO tips handy.
+When you write the content for your website, it’s important to follow SEO best practices.
+Keep these following on-page SEO tips handy.
 The more you do them, the more they will become a habit, implementing them as you write.

 Write quality content using variations on your main keyword phrase